Mandatory electronic fingerprints

 The CSO or ACSO determines if the employee needs mandatory electronic fingerprints for their personnel security screening.

 The CSO or ACSO provides the employee (applicant) with a fingerprints applicant request form.

-The applicant brings the fingerprints applicant request form and 2 pieces of valid government-issued identification (ID) to an accredited fingerprint company, which has been certified and accredited by the Royal Canadian Mounted Police (RCMP) to submit fingerprints electronically.
+The applicant brings the fingerprints applicant request form and 2 pieces of valid government-issued identification (ID) to an accredited fingerprint company, which has been certified and accredited by the RCMP to submit fingerprints electronically.

 At least 1 piece of ID must be photo ID.

 The following types of Canadian government issued ID are accepted: